-Name of Committee Planned Programs Issues to be Addressed Executive N/A. This will be done at the N/A. This will be done at the board level. board level.
-Audit Approval of the outsourcing of To address the 2012 backlog the outsourcing of 60 BCs to SGV.
-Evaluation of the outsourcing of some of the IT Audit plan.
-Review of the Audit Committee and Internal Audit process Review of selection process and criteria on the assessment of the external auditor and conduct of the annual assessment in the audit plan.
-To address the manpower deficiency of IT Audit To expedite the Audit Committee meeting and focus on and address significant issues that need immediate management attention.
-To recommend external auditor in consideration of the qualification, independence and effectiveness.
-Nomination Functions have been merged under the Corporate Governance Committee To be taken up by the Corporate Governance Committee in the incoming year/term.
-Remuneration Functions have been merged under the Corporate Governance Committee To be taken up by the Corporate Governance Committee in the incoming year/term.
-Trust Policy Formulation Review policies in areas which require streamlining of processes Address various audit and compliance issues in previous BSP examination Strategy Formulation and Performance a.
-Volume Growth To increase trust assets to P100B by end 2013 b.
-Revenue Contribution Increase revenue contribution by 13% Rationalize fee structures across various product lines c.
-Product Development Launch at least one new product in 2013 Enhance product selling materials, forms and documentation Operational Efficiency and Controls Implement Trade and Order Monitoring System to strengthen risk management in handling of accounts Implement Administrative Review Monitoring System to enhance account review processes Risk Management Streamline risk management reports to facilitate Trust Committee review and action Centralize monitoring of complaints from clients and counterparties
+Name of Committee Planned Programs Issues to be Addressed Executive N/A. This will be done at the board level.
+N/A. This will be done at the board level.
+Audit Evaluation and approval of the outsourcing of sixty (60) business center to an external service provider in case additional manpower requirement is not on board by 1st quarter of 2015.
+Evaluation of the outsourcing of some of the IT Audit plan Review of the Audit Committee and Internal Audit process Review of selection process and criteria on the assessment of the external auditor and conduct of the annual assessment.
+To address the 2014 backlog in the audit plan.
+To address the manpower deficiency of IT Audit and regular audit.
+To expedite the Audit Committee meetings and focus on addressing significant issues requiring management attention.
+To recommend external auditor in consideration of the gualification, independence and effectiveness.
+Nomination Functions have been merged under the Corporate Governance Committee Remuneration Functions have been merged under the Corporate Governance Committee Trust Policy Formulation Review policies to keep up with the changing market conditions and regulatory environment Review procedures and guidelines in areas which require streamlining of processes Address any audit and compliance issues that may be raised Strategy Formulation and Performance To increase trust assets to D99D a.
+Volume Growth To increase trust assets to P88B by end 2014 b.
+Revenue Contribution To generate P278M in trust fees in 2014 c.
+Product Development To develop at least one product in 2014 Operational Efficiency and Controls Implement the Trade and Order Monitoring System to strengthen risk management in handling of accounts Maximize use of the Administrative Review Monitoring System and generate required reports Risk Management Streamline risk management reports to facilitate Trust Committee review and action Audit Achieve satisfactory audit rating